adheesha-chamod/pub-sub-archi/README.md

 The following are some of the benefits of the distributed architecture for Pub/Sub:

+### 1. Improved availability: <br>
-1.Improved availability: The single server node's single point of failure is eliminated by the distributed design.
+The single server node's single point of failure is eliminated by the distributed design.
 The message broker's other instances will keep running even if one instance crashes.

+### 2. Improved reliability: <br>
-2.Improved reliability: Even if one storage node fails, messages will still be available thanks to the distributed architecture's replication of messages to numerous storage nodes.
+Even if one storage node fails, messages will still be available thanks to the distributed architecture's replication of messages to numerous storage nodes.

+### 3. Scalability: <br>
-3.Scalability: More instances of the message broker and storage nodes can be added to grow the distributed architecture to handle more traffic.
+More instances of the message broker and storage nodes can be added to grow the distributed architecture to handle more traffic.